 Owned and operated by Bury Council the market covers over 200,000 square feet, houses almost 400 stalls, and provides jobs for more than 2,000 traders.

-David Cameron visited the market in 2008 and commented it had a ‘really good atmosphere and very friendly people.
+While visiting David Cameron said that Bury Market had a ‘really good atmosphere and very friendly people.
 I only saw about a twentieth of it.
 It is absolutely enormous.
 Having a bit of traditional Lancashire black pudding was great.’

 The market is divided into three sections; the Indoor Market, the Fish & Meat Hall, and the Open Market.